-employees of mine action organisations designated, trained and equipped to provide first aid and further medical treatment of demining employees injured as a result of an accident.
+men and women employees of demining organisations designated, trained and equipped to provide first aid and further medical treatment of demining employees injured as a result of an accident.

 Memorandum of Understanding (MOU)

 a document used to facilitate a situation or operation when it is not the intention to create formal rights and obligations in international law but to express commitments of importance in a non-binding form.